ildyria/Dance/QuickStep.md

 1. From start position, side step to the left on beats 1 2.
 2. Side step to the right 1 2.
 3. Step Left Foot forward on 1 to get into... spin turn ?

+# SpinTurn

+When going back, also CBM !
+Do not lead with arms.

+# Pivots

+Use CBMs